ckeditor/ckeditor4-docs/docs/features/spreadsheets/README.md

 {@img assets/img/spreadsheet_14.png Spreadsheet plugin widget with cell references.}

-## Pasting from Excel and Google Sheets
+## Pasting from Microsoft Excel and Google Sheets

 Moving your tabular data from Microsoft Excel or Google Sheets is as simple as copying and pasting it into the editor.
 Once the automatic tables conversion is enabled, Spreadsheets will take care of converting any table to an advanced Spreadsheet instance with all features available.